bakeshop2281/eua-ff-universe/rich-details.md

 **Key Exchange - Ideal Wife Discussion:**
 - **Rufus:** "Tall.
 Elegant build—think runway model proportions... highly educated... looks stunning on my arm at every function... can't be bribed, blackmailed, kidnapped...
 Fertile."
-- **Eua:** "But you wouldn't love her.
-You asked for my ideal wife.
+- **Eua:** "But you wouldn't love her." **Rufus:** "You asked for my ideal wife.
 Marriage is a contract.
 Love has nothing to do with the equation."

 **Character Revelation - Eua's Origins:**
 - **Eua:** "Did you forget what I am?
 I was raised with a singular purpose—one that didn't exactly include a white picket fence and Sunday dinners with the in-laws.
 Hojo's project timelines were pretty comprehensive, but I don't think 'falls in love and settles down' made it onto any of his research protocols."